 Covid-19 Pandemic Notice

 Members may be pleased to get out for some useful exercise over the months ahead which providing the Government’s advice is adhered to will benefit both the volunteers health and the woodlands.
-Car sharing is not permitted unless the volunteers are family members living together.
+Car sharing is currently not permitted unless the volunteers are family members living together.

 If you are concerned about your health please see https://www.nhs.uk/conditions/coronavirus-covid-19/ for further advice.